 I recently attended the 2017 CES (consumer electronics show) and what can I say, it is an experience unlike any other.
 The sheer number of people that participate in the event is staggering, but not surprising when you start to look at the quality of innovation they are coming to see or show off.

 I’ve been asked by a few colleagues and trusted friends to share my thoughts on this year’s conference, which I’ve now summed up into these four points below.
 This is far from everything that I took away from my time there, but I hope you enjoy this quick recap of what was an incredible year at CES.
-I’ve focused on a few topics that are more relevant to Heart Zones, Inc as well as the Heart Zones System.
+I’ve focused on a few topics that are more relevant to Heart Zones, Inc as well as the Heart Zones Move Solution.

 Wearables and sensors were everywhere.

 The trend continues to grow and flow.
 One of the hot product categories at this year’s event was “activity trackers”.
 There must have been no less than 40 booths in the fitness tech expo area featuring their brand’s device.
 For quick clarification, activity trackers use an accelerometer to measure movement – that’s it.
 They also allege to measure the quality of your sleep based on that movement data.
 Additionally they count your steps, but that’s about it apart from your normal time of day display and that they connect to your smart phone.
 Activity trackers are now a commodity, just as measuring heart rate from the wrist or forearm is now becoming normal.
 The short of the long is that the world of wearables is still growing and expanding.
 If you are looking for tips on how to get the most out of these new devices check out this article by Heart Zones team member Alex Johnson on the keys to data driven fitness.